-- Spray the shaving cream in.
+- Spray the shaving cream into the pan or container.

 - Time to explore.
 She immediately went for the tools I had laid out for her.